arifkraft/MachineLearningAPIs/Learning/Deep Learning/Fast AI/Lesson 4/Notes.md

 1. We need to get rid of the last layer of softmax too
 1. Why do embeddings when you can get away with just one-hot encoding?
 The reason we are doing embedding is that it just prevents the levels of the variable to act very linearly.
 Adding embeddings adds more dimensions in which the levels can covary.
 So Sunday and Saturday need not be fully exclusive now as they can have one of the embeddings as very high or something.
 1. So how are date categorical vars are taken care of?
-Well, there happens to be pandas function `date_addpart` which converts the date into new features like `day of week`, `is_end_month` etc. Now that helps our NN model to also learn some cyclic aspects of the time series
+Well, there happens to be pandas function `date_addpart` which converts the date into new features like `day of week`, `is_end_month` etc. Now that helps our NN model to also learn some cyclic aspects of the time series.
+It is therefore necessary that we include such cyclic variables in our models to make sure sure it is getting the right kind of information to generate better time series predictions